sunnysideup/silverstripe-ecommerce/CONTRIBUTING.md

-# Contributing to +++module_name_goes_here+++
+# Contributing to ecommerce

-See a [high level overview](http://silverstripe.org/contributing-to-silverstripe) on silverstripe.org for some general information.
+Please read the [generic write up for contributing](https://docs.silverstripe.org/en/4.0/contributing/) on silverstripe.org for some general information.
+In practice, we would be stoked with any feedback / help you can provide.

 ## Copyright

-**IMPORTANT: By supplying code to the Sunny Side Up in any form you agree to assign copyright of that code to Sunny Side Up Limited, on the condition that Sunny Side Up Limited releases that code under a form of open source license.**
+By supplying code to this module in any form you agree to assign copyright of that code to Sunny Side Up Limited, on the condition that Sunny Side Up Limited releases that code under a form of open source license.